Wedding Invitation design process

 Place Your Order

-Purchase the non-refundable $100 deposit on our website under the ORDER tab and fill out the order form.
-Please fill out client info form: https://form.jotform.us/72028791784163.
+Purchase the non-refundable $200 deposit on our website and fill out the order form (you will see the form when checking out).
 Upon receiving both your deposit AND completed client info form, we will send your itemized invoice within 2 business days.
 The deposit will go towards your final balance.

 Curious about the deposit?
 Read about why we require one in the FAQ.
-We do require that the contract be signed (The contract is part of the client info form, https://form.jotform.us/72028791784163) before proceeding to the edit/customization stage.
+We do require that the contract be signed before proceeding to the edit/customization stage.

 We ship all ordered via USPS Priority Mail.
 You will receive tracking details once your order is on it’s way.
-New Orleans residents are able to pick up orders at almost any location in the city by appointment only.
+Metro Atlanta residents are able to pick up orders by appointment only.
+In some cases, cards or envelopes may be shipped directly to you.

 Anatomy of a wedding suite